 Aibo.
 We define 30cm as the reference distance between sampling points in the (x,y) plane where the ball will be positioned.
-The horizontal angular aperture of the camera's field of view is $\frac{\pi}{3}$ radians (approx. $60^{\circ}$ ), and we delimited the distance from the camera to the ball between 0.5m and 2m.
-Defining the projection on the ground of the body center of mass of the Aibo in its nominal initial configuration of figure 3.15 as the origin of the world reference system.
-We define 18 sample positions illustrated in figure 3.16.
-To evaluate the effect of the uncertainty and variability on the ball position, we draw a circle of radius 13 cm. centered at each position and we have selected inside each circle 32 points evenly distributed with 2 cm separation between points along each axis.
+The horizontal angular aperture of the camera's field of view is $\frac{\pi}{3}$ radians (approx. $60^{\circ}$ ), and we delimited the separation from the camera to the ball between distances of 0.5m and 2m.
+The projection on the ground of the Aibo's center of mass in its nominal initial configuration of figure 3.15 is defined as the origin of the world reference system.
+The floor in front of the robot was divided in 18 sample positions, as illustrated in figure 3.16, to evaluate the effect of the uncertainty and variability on the ball position, each position was represented by a circle of 13cm of radius and was divided in 32 points evenly distributed, with 2cm separation between points, along each axis.
 In figure 3.17 we show the distribution of the points inside each circle.
-We have 576 points into the vision range of the Aibo robot where we can place the ball to perform the Visual Servoing experiments.
+We have a total of 576 points into the vision range of the Aibo robot where we can place the ball to perform the Visual Servoing experiments.

-Figure 3.16: Aibo initial configuration and positions of the ball.
+Figure 3.16: Floor space division.
+Aibo's position is in the lower vertex of the triangle.